-Water/Wastewater Treatment Plant Operator
+Water/Wastewater Treatment Plant Operator - Katy Office

 The individual in this position provides technical operational changes, adjustments, and repairs to plant equipment and facilities in both water and wastewater treatment plants, usually with considerable independence.
 The Operator reports to a supervisor, who provides bi-annual performance evaluations.
+This assignment is located in Katy, Texas (a suburb of Houston, Texas).

 • Observes plant metering equipment on a scheduled basis, noting reading of flows at specified intervals; makes adjustments to flows of water and chemicals as necessary to maintain plant operation within operational standards.